-Client onboarding isn't easy.
+Customer onboarding isn't easy.
 On the surface, it involves managing multiple processes and stakeholders.

 In a nutshell: there's the initial setup and configurations, regular correspondence with your customers, feature demonstrations, teaching them how to use the product and derive value from it, routine check-ins, and the final handoff.

-Depending on the complexity of your product, there could be more or fewer phases involved in the onboarding journey.
+Depending on the complexity of your product, there could be more or fewer phases involved in the customer onboarding journey.

-Traditionally, onboarding and implementation would take place using multiple tools.
+Traditionally, customer onboarding and implementation would take place using multiple tools.
 For instance, there'd be a separate tool for communication (WhatsApp, Slack, or Gmail), project management (Asana, Monday, or Trello), document collaboration (Google Docs, Notion), and time tracking and resource management (Harvest, Forecast).
 As you can see, it's quite a lot.

 Your customers aren't very patient.
 They expect to see the value you promised them while selling your product, immediately.
 The sooner you provide value, the less likely they are to churn.

-A solid platform for onboarding will:
+A solid platform for customer onboarding will:

 Even if it takes a while for your customers to realize value, you still get to maintain a reasonably high-touch relationship with them when you onboard them through a dedicated platform.